 If you wish to install stock firmware, root your device, unlock bootloader or flash factory images or kernels, you will have to enable USB Debugging on your device to activate the debug bridge between the device and your computer.
 The Developer options could easily be found on any Android device running Android 4.1 or lesser versions.
 However, Android 4.2 onward the Developer options disappeared from device settings.
 Making the option visible has now been made a little tricky.
 We would not talk about that in detail here as we already have a comprehensive tutorial on the topic:

-Hide Developer Options on Android
+Disable or Turn Off Developer Options on Android

 - Open Settings on your device.